-Individual members and the designated representative of organizational members are eligible for election to the Board of Directors of the Association.
+Individual members, designated representatives of organizational members, and student members are eligible for election to the Board of Directors of the Association.
+It is persons, not organizations, that are elected to the Board of Directors of the Corporation.

 Notice of any regular or special meetings of the Board shall be given at least five (5) days in advance.
 Notice of the time and place of such meetings shall be given to each Director personally, verbally, or by mail, telephone or e-mail.
-The Board of Directors of the Corporation is by individual representation, not organizational.